In new habit, Japan's Buddhist temples seek slice of foreign tourism boom

 "Eiheiji is a monastery that has been isolated from the rest of the world," said the Rev Shodo Kobayashi, a deputy administrator at the temple.
 "But we cannot be divorced from our community forever.
 We need to respond to the needs of local governments to increase tourists."

 Eiheiji needs money to support monks in the kind of intensive Zen retreat training that once appealed to Steve Jobs.
-But visitor numbers have skidded to less than half a million a year, nearly two-thirds below a late-1980s peak when groups tours organised by Japanese companies and neighbourhood associations were at the height of their popularity.
+But visitor numbers have skidded to less than half a million a year, nearly two-thirds below a late-1980s peak when groups tours organized by Japanese companies and neighborhood associations were at the height of their popularity.

-For the temple and local authorities, a new bullet train line that connects Tokyo with neighbouring Kanazawa offers a lifeline.
-The picturesque castle town just over 50 miles away is seeing a surge in foreign tourists whisked from Tokyo in just over 2 and a half hours.

 "With a place to stay the night, tourists will spend more time and money," said Shouji Kawakami, an Eiheiji town official.
 Local officials hope to double the number of visitors to the temple by 2025.